tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Popcorn-Writeup.md

 {% assign imgDir="HTB-Popcorn-Writeup" %}

 # Introduction
 The hack the box machine "Popcorn" is a medium machine which is included in [TJnull's OSWE Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=665299979).
-Exploiting this machine requires knowledge in the areas of
+Acquiring an initial shell as `www-data` on this machine requires knowledge in the areas diretory brute forcing, file upload filter bypassing and PHP web shells.
+In addition, there is a second approach which requires knowledge of how `.torrent` files are structured.
+The privilege escalation requires knowledge in the aeras of PAM or Kernel Exploitation.

 <img style="Width:550px;" src="/assets/{{ imgDir }}/card.png" alt="BlockyCard">

-By enumerating the target, it is possible to discover
+By enumerating the target, it is possible to discover that port 80 is open.
+Then, by bruteforcing directories on port 80, one can find `/rename` and `/torrent` which contain a file renaming API and a torrent hosting web site respectively.
+By navigating to http://10.10.10.6/torrent it is possible to find a login form which allows for sign ups.
+Once signed up, it is possible to upload torrents to the web server.
+The first way to achieve remote code execution is to upload a legitimate torrent, navigate to its description, change the image of the torrent to a fake image which contains a reverse shell payload in php, change the extension fo the image from `.png` to `.php` and navigate to the php file to trigger the execution of the script.

+The second approach is to bypass the filter for torrent uploads by uploading a fake torrent which contain a reverse shell payload in php.
+The fake torrents extension can then be changed with the `rename` api and it is then possible to achieve remote code execution as performed for the first approach.
+Once an initial shell as `www-data` data has been obtained, the privilege escalation can be performed either through CVE-x or with dirty cow.
+The next two sections show how to obtain remote code execution using the two approaches.
+Then, the two subsequent sections show the two ways to perform a privilege escalation from `www-data` to `root`.

 # Exploitation
 We start by performing an nmap scan by executing `nmap -sS -sC -sV -p- 10.10.10.85`.
 The `-sS` `-sC` and `-sV` flags instructs nmap to perform a SYN scan to identify open ports followed by a script and version scan on the ports which were identified as open.
 The `-p-` flag instructs nmap to scan all the ports on the target.
 From the scan results, shown below, we can see that port 22 and 80 are open.
 These ports correspond to SSH and HTTP respectively.